 Chatbots ensure you never miss a lead by assisting your website visitors outside of business hours, when your sales team or live chat operators are not available.

 Read more about the benefit of using a chatbot as lead generation tool.

 How to use chatbots for lead generation?

 Chatbots can have multiple roles in lead generation.

 They help companies connect with more prospects, gather valuable contact information and nurture prospects through the marketing funnel.

-But they can also help generate more quality leads by making it easier to reach and select the prospects who are most likely to make a purchase or convert into a lead.
+But they can also help generate more quality leads by making it easier to reach and select the prospects that are most likely to lead to purchase or convert into a lead.

 Generate more leads

 When a new or returning visitor enters your website, a lead generation chatbot can be triggered with a proactive message welcoming visitors to the site.